-- Use only SAE class "S" cables or equivalent on P235/55R18 tires on the front tires only.
-SAE class "S" chains or other conventional link chains may cause damage to the vehicles wheel house and/or body.
+- If possible, avoid fully loading your vehicle. - Use only SAE Class S cables or equivalent on P235/55R18 tires on the front tires only.
+SAE Class S chains or other conventional link chains may cause damage to the vehicles wheel house and/or body.
 Use of optional spike spider type traction devices or equivalent is also acceptable. - Do not install tire chains, cables, or optional traction devices on the rear tires.
-This could cause damage to the vehicle's wheel house or body. - Do not use tire chains, cables, or optional traction devices with optional P255/45R19 or 245/45R20 tires. - Install tire cables securely, verifying that the tire cables do not touch any wiring, brake lines or fuel lines. - Drive cautiously.
-If you hear the cables rub or bang against your vehicle, stop and re-tighten the cables.
-If this does not work, remove the cables to prevent damage to your vehicle.
+This could cause damage to the vehicle's wheel house or body. - Do not use tire chains, cables, or optional traction devices with optional P255/45R19 or 245/45R20 tires. - Install tire cables securely, verifying that the tire cables do not touch any wiring, brake lines or fuel lines.

+- Do not exceed 30 mph (48 km/h) with tire cables on your vehicle. - Drive cautiously.
+If you hear the cables rub or bang against your vehicle, stop and retighten the cables.
+If this does not work, remove the cables to prevent damage to your vehicle. - Remove the tire cables when they are no longer needed.
+Do not use tire cables on dry roads.